Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Complexity Analysis

 From this result, we can deduce the following:

-\begin{property} For scattering chains on two resources in line topology, finding a schedule with $\DGs$ or $\DGm$ less than a value $d$ is strongly NP-hard. \end{property} \begin{proof} Consider an instance of the single resource scheduling problem with two harmonic periods.
-Period $\perjob{i}$ of task $i$ is equal to one of the harmonic periods $\per{1}$ or $\per{2}$.
-Notice that the processing time of $i$ can be assumed strictly less than its period; otherwise $i$ would be the only task scheduled on the resource.
-For each task $i$ of the single resource problem, we define a chain $\job{i}$ with period $\perjob{i}$ composed of task $i$ on the first resource and a task with processing time $1$ on the second resource.
+\begin{property} For scattering chains on two resources with two harmonic periods on a line, finding a schedule with $\DGs$ or $\DGm$ equal to zero is strongly NP-hard. \end{property} \begin{proof} Consider an instance of the single resource scheduling problem with two harmonic periods.
+We build a simple reduction to the problem on two resources.
+We are given a set $T$ of tasks, a task $\task{}{k} \in T$ has period $\perjob{k}\in\{\per{1},\per{2}\}$, a set of two harmonic periods.
+Notice that the processing time of $\task{}{k}$ can be assumed strictly less than its period; otherwise, $\task{}{k}$ would be the only task scheduled on the resource.
+For each task $\task{}{k} \in T$, we define a chain $\job{k}$ with period $\perjob{k}$ composed of task $\task{1}{k}=\task{}{k}$ on the first resource and a task $\task{2}{k}$ with processing time $1$ on the second resource.
 Obviously, if a feasible schedule for the single resource instance exists, it gives a schedule for the two resources of the chains with $0$ degeneracy by scheduling the tasks on the second resource as soon as possible with respect to precedence constraint.
-Conversely, a schedule with $0$ degeneracy implies the existence of a feasible schedule on the first resource.
-So this defines a reduction from the single resource, two harmonic periods problem to the scattering problem on two resources with two periods. \end{proof}
+Conversely, a schedule with $0$ degeneracy $\DGs$ or $\DGm$ implies the existence of a feasible schedule on the first resource.
+So, scattering problem on two resources with two periods is NP-hard in the strong sense. \end{proof}

 As was shown in \cite{korst1996scheduling}, the single resource problem with processing times and the periods belonging to a harmonic set is polynomial.
-However, the complexity of the two-resource scattering on a line case where periods and processing times are from one harmonic set remains open.
+However, the complexity of building zero-degeneracy schedules for the two-resource scattering on a line where periods and processing times are from one harmonic set remains open.